 We spend a lot of time with Perrin but do not know his fate.
 I guess that functions as a cliffhanger leading into the next book.
 However, I feel much more annoyed by this than anxious.
 Jordan will have to pay this off in the next book.

-Maybe more than anything, at the end of the novel, it just feels jarring to suddenly be back in Rand’s head after being away from him so much throughout the book.
-With so much of the focus on his friends, it would have felt more natural to me for his friends to be the primary heroes at the end.
-On the other side of that coin, with so much of this novel focused on the machinations of Lanfear, Be’lal, the introductions of Sammael and the unnamed Forsaken in Caemlyn, the narrative switch back to one last fight with Ba’alzamon did not feel smooth.
+More than anything, it just feels jarring to suddenly be back in Rand’s head after being away from him so much throughout the book.
+With so much focus on his friends, it would have felt more natural to me for his friends to be the primary heroes at the end, as well.
+On the other side of that coin, with so much of this novel focused on the machinations of Lanfear, Be’lal, the introductions of Sammael and the unnamed Forsaken in Caemlyn, the narrative switch back to one last fight with Ba’alzamon did not feel earned.

 Interesting NEW STORY ELEMENTS